“No sketches first, no studies, that’s long past:

 I love the accessibility of journals – The immediacy of their story encased between thick black covers waiting to be rediscovered.

-Like this day when the stingrays were feeding along the water’s edge – And I noticed how the original 2 black swans feeding on the sea grass a few days previously, had now become 13!
-They’ve now all moved on to greener pastures (?!) but the fact we’d even had them in the Bay for a while was a wondrous thing to recall.
+Like this day when the stingrays were feeding along the water’s edge – And I noticed how the original 2 black swans feeding on the sea grass a few days previously, had become 13!
+Which then made me realise that they’re no longer here, having moved on to greener pastures (?!).
+But how having them in the Bay for a while was such a wondrous thing.

 If you take a photo (‘a’ photo haha), I mean xxxx photos, to get any pleasure from them the onus is squarely on you to do something with them after you’ve pressed that shutter.